 Can I earn credit card rewards on my transfer?

 In theory, if you have a rewards credit card, you could earn air miles, reward points or cashback after you fund your transfer.
 However, cash advances (that’s withdrawing cash at an atm, buying foreign currency, spending money at a casino, getting cashback at the till, or other “cash-like” transactions including paying for a money transfer) are often exempt from rewards.
-And if you end up paying interest on the outstanding balance, that will quickly outweigh the value of any rewards you might have earned.
+And as you’ll end up paying interest on the outstanding balance, that will quickly outweigh the value of any rewards you might have earned.

 Is it a good idea to transfer money overseas using a credit card?